Assessment for New Applicants

 A Portfolio of between 3 to 4 Architectural projects should be submitted in accordance with the Applicants Guide.

-One complex project (typically a medium or larger scale project) must be included.
+One complex project * (typically a medium or larger scale project) must be included.
 It is recommended to include the final thesis (Architectural design) project, as it offers a good basis to discuss educational competency in the Competency Assessment Interview.

 Application Process

-AACA will review the submitted documents and provide one feedback only (via email) prior to the Competency Assessment Interview.
+AACA will review the submitted documents and provide one feedback only (via email) prior to proceeding to the Competency Assessment Interview.
 Applicants will be required to revise and resubmit documents prior to scheduling of the Interview.
 Time limits apply.

 Results & Appeals